 Recently I was asked by Waitrose if I would like to create a twist on a traditional Christmas cake or pudding.
-Well, I love Christmas cakes and puddings and so I was delighted to have a go at something a little different but decided to still use the traditional Christmas cake elements: fruit cake, marzipan and icing.
-And chocolate.
+Well, I love Christmas cakes and puddings and so I was delighted to have a go at something a little different.
+Even so, I decided to still use the traditional Christmas cake elements: fruit cake, marzipan and icing.
+Plus chocolate.

 Hello Christmas cake pops!